-- "'It's not to fish I'm going,' says he. - "'To shoot, then?
-I've bought Rockwood's new rifle.' - "'It's neither to fish nor to shoot, Ned: it's a new game I'm going to try; so come along.' - "'The man must be the devil!' says I, 'and accustomed to a warmer place, or he must feel this.
+- "'The man must be the devil!' says I, 'and accustomed to a warmer place, or he must feel this.
 Hollo, Brian!
 Stop there!
-Do you mean to kill me?' - "'Take it easy,' says he; 'you'll see another day arter this-I've business on hand, and cannot wait.' - "Well, on we went, at the same awful rate, and it was mid-day when we got to the little tavern on the lake shore, kept by one F--, who had a boat for the convenience of strangers who came to visit the place.
+Do you mean to kill me?' - "'Take it easy,' says he; 'you'll see another day arter this-I've business on hand, and cannot wait." - "Well, on we went, at the same awful rate, and it was mid-day when we got to the little tavern on the lake shore, kept by one F--, who had a boat for the convenience of strangers who came to visit the place.
 Here we got our dinner, and a glass of rum to wash it down.
-But Brian was moody, and to all my jokes he only returned a sort of grunt; and while I was talking with F--, he steps out, and a few minutes arter we saw him crossing the lake in the old canoe. - "' What's the matter with Brian?' says F---; 'all does not seem right with him, Ned.
-You had better take the boat, and look arter him.' - "'Pooh!' says I; 'he's often so, and grows so glum nowa-days that I will cut his acquaintance altogether if he does not improve.' - "'He drinks awful hard,' says F---; 'may be he's got a fit of the delirium-tremulous.
-There is no telling what he may be up to at this minute.'

-"My mind misgave me too, so I e'en takes the oars, and pushes out, right upon Brian's track; and, by the Lord Harry! if I did not find him, upon my landing upon the opposite shore, lying wallowing in his blood, with his throat cut.
+But Brian was moody, and to all my jokes he only returned a sort of grunt; and while I was talking with F--, he steps out, and a few minutes arter we saw him crossing the lake in the old canoe. - "'What's the matter with Brian?' says F-; 'all does not seem right with him, Ned.
+You had better take the boat, and look arter him.' - "'Pooh!' says I; 'he's often so, and grows so glum now-a-days that I will cut his acquaintance altogether if he does not improve.' - "' He drinks awful hard,' says F---; 'may be he's got a fit of the delirium-tremulous.
+There is no telling what he may be up to at this minute.' - "My mind misgave me too, so I e'en takes the oars, and pushes out, right upon Brian's track; and, by the Lord Harry! if I did not find him, upon my landing on the opposite shore, lying wallowing in his blood, with his throat cut.
 'Is that you, Brian?' says I, giving him a kick with my foot, to see if he was alive or dead.
 'What upon earth tempted you to play me and F-- such a dirty, mean trick, as to go and stick yourself like a pig, bringing such a discredit upon the house?-and you so far from home and those who should nurse you.'

 "I was so mad with him, that (saving your presence, ma'am) I swore awfully, and called him names that would be ondacent to repeat here; but he only answered with groans and a horrid gurgling in his throat.
-'It's choking you are,' said I; 'but you sha'n't have your own way, and die so easily either, if I can punish you by keeping you alive.'
+'It's choking you are," said I; 'but you shan't have your own way, and die so easily either, if I can punish you by keeping you alive.'
 So I just turned him upon his stomach, with his head down the steep bank; but he still kept choking and growing black in the face."